J4-CK/-test--Hackers-Path/README.md

 # -test-
 Work in progress
-*Currently converting to next.js framework*
+*Currently converting to next.js framework.*